 When did you start?

 Precocious was conceived of waaaaay back in the 1991-92 school year, when I first tried drawing a comic strip as a 6th grader.
 As for cartooning in general, I threw out all my fine art training in 2007, starting over at age 27, resurrected the Precocious idea and began to learn how to draw big-eyed creatures.
 (I regret nothing!)
-In 2007, I cut my cartooning teeth by creating a Precocious prequel, which dealt with Autumn's family touring the neighborhood as prospective homeowners.
+That year, I cut my cartooning teeth by creating a Precocious prequel, which dealt with Autumn's family touring the neighborhood as prospective homeowners.
 While doing that, I formulated the Gender Wars arc and began work on it.
 Precocious in its final form launched January 1st, 2009.

 What was the 1991 version of Precocious like?

 For one, the characters were human instead of cartoony stand-ins for humans.
 It was also called "Brats" then.
 (Ugh, that name.)
 The kid who would turn into Bud was a cartoony avatar of myself, who did things a goody-goody like me never would!
 (His name shifted a lot and I no longer remember what he ended up as.)
 His main friends were a sidekick name Jacob, a fiery redhead named Autumn and a space cadet named Tiffany.
 They attended a gifted school and lived in the Sapphire Lake community of Gemstone Estates.
 Aside from Bud, surprisingly little of that setup has changed over time.

 Will we get to see the aforementioned Precocious prequel?